 Following the hearing, the Commission makes its decision.
-The Commission Secretariat issues the Record of Proceedings, Including Reasons for Decision.
+The Commission Secretariat issues the record of decision.
 This record is posted on the CNSC website.
 A copy of the decision report is sent to the Aboriginal groups that participated in the review, and is available on request for other Aboriginal groups and members of the public.